 - Support for knowledge sharing through digital platforms, including the Open Rivers: Rethinking Water, Place & Community online journal.

 - PI: Jennifer Gunn, History of Medicine Endowed Professor and Director of IAS

-- Faculty Advisor in Critical Indigenous Studies: Christine Taitano DeLisle, Assistant Professor of American Indian Studies
+- Faculty Advisor in Critical Indigenous Studies: Christine Taitano DeLisle, Associate Professor of American Indian Studies

 - University of Minnesota–Duluth: Roxanne Biidabinokwe Gould, Assistant Professor of Indigenous Education

 - University of Minnesota–Morris: Ed Brands, Associate Professor of Environmental Studies

 - University of Minnesota–Morris: Becca Gercken, Associate Professor of English and Native American and Indigenous Studies